Avatar and the Real Life Wood Wide Web

 Professor Suzanne Simard is a biologist specializing in forest ecology at the University of British Columbia.
 Prof. Simard identified hub trees, or “mother trees.”
 Mother Trees are the largest trees in forests that act as central hubs for vast below-ground mycorrhizal networks.

 The mycelium network is a vast underground “Wood Wide Web” that binds the forest together.
+Leveraging the view of mycology as a sustainable environment.

 In the Fantastic Fungi companion book, she described the majestic way these trees protect their own.
 It all begins when a mycorrhizal fungus builds a symbiotic relationship with the tree–exchanging carbon and nutrients through a network of fungal threads.